garvinhicking/ddev_deploy_mutagen/README.md

 ### Advantages of a root composer.json:
 * Better phpstorm integration
 * TYPO3 Surf standard compliant
+* We can finally use WebOpcacheReset because the path can be resolved through `webDirectory` without a prefix on it!

 ### Disadvantages of a root composer.json:
 * It's no longer as isolated on what is used for the web-side of things, and what other stuff a repository delivers. `vendor` is now in the root instead of `htdocs/vendor`.